 Students lacking any of these prerequisites are also encouraged to apply, but will likely be required to enroll in the necessary courses during the first year, or, in some cases, before admission, and must receive a grade of “C” or above.

 - GRE is required.

-The GRE Subject Tests in biochemistry, cell and molecular biology, biology, or chemistry is optional.
+The GRE Subject Tests in related fields are optional.